 We are gathering information from a range of stakeholders including grocery retailers, suppliers, farmers, growers, wholesalers, importers, consumer organisations, consumers, and potential new competitors.

-Our market study guidelines, which describe our general processes and approach to all market studies, including our approach to confidential information and our information gathering powers.
+Our market study guidelines describe our general processes to all market studies, including our approach to confidential information and our information gathering powers.

 Keep up to date with the study by subscribing to our mailing list.